 Cadbury 's colors of purple combined with gold stand for affordable luxury.
 The color background of the products in yellow and light blue softens the luxury tone somewhat and make the brand appear family friendly.

-Brown is a warm, natural color.
+Brown is a warm, natural colour.
 According to laprinta.de, brown is "used for coffee, outdoor clothing or wood.
 This is because it stands for closeness to nature as well as for safety, security and reliability.
-It embodies down-to-earthness and is not as obtrusive as green, but slightly friendlier than gray or black."
+It embodies down-to-earthness and is not as obtrusive as green, but somewhat friendlier than grey or black."

 Brown tones are commonly used in the home furnishings and food industries.

-Brown is suitable for products that reflect this color such as coffee or chocolate, as with Portuguese Coffee.
-The advantage is clear, our senses are immediately spoken to and we can almost smell the coffee.
+Brown is suitable for products that reflect this colour, such as coffee or chocolate, as in Portuguese Coffee.
+The advantage is clear, our senses are immediately addressed and we can almost smell the coffee.